The Poems of Robin R. Rabii

 Surely, mistakes like these go beyond poetic license?

 However, in my opinion, no matter how much you believe that punctuation and convention do not matter, it does.
 For, without it, phrases like:

 ‘mary helped her injured uncle jack off the horse’

 can be open to misinterpretation.

-If you would like to know more about The Poems of Robin R. Rabii, please go here:
+So, if you would like to know more about The Poems of Robin R. Rabii, please check a bookstore near you.